 Matures in 40-60 days.
 (Open-pollinated seeds)

-Whether you’re growing amaranth from seed for its nutritious leaves or its high-protein, gluten-free grains, it is easy to grow if you can provide warm soil and lots of sunlight.
+Whether growing amaranth from seed for its nutritious leaves or its high-protein, gluten-free seeds, it is easy to grow in warm soil with lots of sunlight.
 Amaranth is closely related to quinoa, but also beets, Swiss chard, and many other food crops.
 Follow along with this handy How to Grow Amaranth Seeds Guide and grow edible grains.

 Amaranthus sp.
 (Many species are edible).

 We Recommend: Burgundy Grain Amaranth (MU551).
 This variety has very tasty, nutritious immature leaves, but can also be grown to produce grain – and it is very productive in this respect.

 Season: Warm season.
 Amaranth is very much a summer crop.

 Exposure: Full sun.
 Amaranth needs a nice hot summer for its entire growth period of 40-50 days.

 Direct sow in late spring, once night time temperatures are steadily above 10°C (50°F).
 Optimal soil temperature for germination: 18-24°C (65-75°F).

 Sow seeds 5mm (¼”) deep in well drained soil in full sun.
 Seeds should germinate in 4 to 10 days.
 Thin seedlings to 25-35cm (10-14″) apart in rows 50cm (20″) apart.

 From direct sowing.